 Warning!
 Google’s API has a limit of 2 million cells per Sheet.
 If you exceed this, the integration will be deactivated.
 This limit includes cells from other tabs, and any existing cells when you start the integration.

-Connect multiple typeforms to a single Google Sheet
+Connect multiple typeforms to a single Google spreadsheet file

-You can connect as many typeforms as you want to a Google Sheet.
-Each new integrated typeform will send its results to a new tab in the Google Sheet.
-The new tab will have the same name as your typeform, so you can easily see which results are which.
+You can connect as many typeforms as you want to a Google spreadsheet file.
+Each new integrated typeform will send its results to a new sheet tab in the Google spreadsheet.
+The new sheet tab will have the same name as your typeform, so you can easily see which results are which.

 Follow the instructions above, and when we ask Where do you want to send your responses? , choose Use existing:

-Then paste in the URL of Google Sheet you want to connect.
+Then paste in the URL of the Google spreadsheet file you want to connect.
 Now finish the integration set up as above.

-You’ll now see a new tab appear in your Google Sheet, one for each form you have connected:
+You’ll now see a new sheet tab appear in your Google spreadsheet, one for each form you have connected:

 Note!
-When integrating to an already existing spreadsheet, the name of your typeform cannot be the same as the name of a tab in that sheet.
-Make sure to choose a different name for your typeform, and each of your tabs in Google Sheets.
+When integrating to an already existing spreadsheet, the name of your typeform cannot be the same as the name of a sheet tab in that spreadsheet.
+Make sure to choose a different name for your typeform, and each of your sheet tabs in Google Sheets.